 Driving in Taiwan

-Driving in Taiwan is difficult due to the chaotic nature of the local driving culture.
-It's common for other drivers to disobey traffic laws and drive dangerously.
-In Taipei, traffic laws are enforced and driving there is safe and easy.
+Driving in Taiwan is on the right-hand side of the road and can be difficult due to the chaotic nature of the local driving culture.
+In Taipei, traffic laws are enforced, making driving there safe and easy.
 That said, outside of Taipei, this is generally not the norm.
 Scooters also tend to weave in and out of traffic, which can result in accidents.

-An international driving licence can be used in Taiwan and, for those who plan on living in the country, it is valid for 30 days, after which new arrivals must obtain a Taiwanese driving licence.
+An International Driving Permit can be used in Taiwan, and for those who plan on living in the destination, it is valid for 30 days, after which new arrivals must obtain an extension or a Taiwanese driving licence.
 Taiwan has reciprocal licence agreements with certain countries.
-Members of these countries can obtain a Taiwanese licence without taking a driving test, but they will need to ensure that their original licence is translated into English or Chinese first.
-Otherwise, expats not from these countries will need to first secure and hold a learner's permit for at least three months and pass the Taiwanese theoretical and practical driving test, which can be taken in English.
+Members of these countries can obtain a Taiwanese licence without taking a driving test, but they must first ensure that their original licence is translated into English or Chinese.
+Otherwise, expats not from these countries will need first to secure and hold a learner's permit for at least three months and pass the Taiwanese theoretical and practical driving test, which can be taken in English.

 Air travel in Taiwan